mrkkrp/markkarpov.com/resume/resume.md

 ## Summary

-Software engineer specializing on functional programming using strong static typing, in Haskell in particular.
+Software engineer specializing in functional programming using strong static typing, in Haskell in particular.

 ## Tech work experience